izikeros/blog/content/posts/posts/2022/2022-09-12-automated-trend-detection-and-segmentation.md

 ---
-title: Automated signal segmentation, trend detection, and classification
-date: 2022-09-12
-modified: 2022-09-12
+Category: Howto
+Date: '2022-09-12'
+Image: images/head/trend_detection_head.jpg
+Modified: '2023-07-12'
+Slug: automated-trend-detection-and-signal-segmentation
-status: Published
+Status: Published
-tags: trend, segmentation, algotrading
-summary: This post presents the trend-classifier package that can be used for signal segmentation into parts where the trend is coherent.
+Summary: This post presents the trend-classifier package that can be used for signal segmentation into parts where the trend is coherent.
-slug: automated-trend-detection-and-signal-segmentation
-category: Howto
+Tags: trend, segmentation, algotrading
+Title: Automated Signal Segmentation, Trend Detection, and Classification
 citation_needed: false
-todo:
+todo: None
-Image: images/head/trend_detection_head.jpg
 ---

 ## Problem statement